profsmith89/ctps/_sources/chap17.md

 The toxicity-prediction model notwithstanding, data science has the capacity to do good and help people.
 This chapter is meant to get you started in this exciting field and make you aware of its biggest challenges.

-To build a good model, experience and "taste" matter, as we saw in trying to choose which features to include in a model and where we'll place a model's sliders (e.g., maximum number of leaves in a decision tree).
-Because of this, the field remains more art than science, but everyday new libraries are released that make this work easier.
-Don't get frustrated if your first models don't perform well.
+To build a good model, experience and "taste" matter, as we saw in trying to choose which features to include and where we'll place a model's sliders.
+Because of this, the field remains more art than science.
+Take advantage of the libraries that aid in this work, and don't get frustrated if your first models don't perform well.

 In this chapter, we built fairly good predictors using relatively simple statistical models.
 The benefit of simple models is that their predictions are generally easy to explain.
 For example, one house sells for more than another because it contains more bedrooms (everything else being equal), or a comment is considered toxic when it contains words often used in toxic comments.
 In a quest for ever more accurate predictors, data scientists are regularly developing more complicated models whose predictive performance we cannot as easily explain.
 Like predictive accuracy, a model's explainability may be important in some application areas and not in others.
 For instance, I generally don't think about how autocorrect comes up with its suggestions while I type my text messages, but predictive models won't likely succeed in clinical medicine unless they are explainable.
 Do pay attention to what's important in your application area.

 Finally, a data scientist's work is not complete until they attach a story to their models and associated discoveries.
 These stories require creativity, an adherence to the truth of what has been learned, and a thoughtfulness about how this information might be used for good and evil.
 May you use the knowledge you've gained to make the world a better place for all.

-\[Version 20241012\]
+\[Version 20241015\]

 [^fn1]: You can read De Cock's original paper in the [Journal of Statistics Education, Volume 19, Number 3 (2011)](https://jse.amstat.org/v19n3/decock.pdf).
 The copy of the Ames, Iowa Housing Data I use in this chapter is from [Marco Palermo's Kaggle site](https://www.kaggle.com/datasets/marcopale/housing).
 Normally, as we discussed in Chapter 8, we'd want to inspect and clean a data set before we use it to build a prediction model, but De Cock has already cleaned the data.